Amarthya-DG/Amazon-product-price-prediction-pipeline/ReadMe.md

 ## Amazon Product Price Optimization Pipeline
 Project Overview

-This project fetches real-time product data from the Amazon API, processes and stores it in an Amazon S3 bucket, and builds a Machine Learning (ML) model to optimize product pricing.
+This project fetches real-time product data from the Amazon API through rapid api, processes and stores it in an Amazon S3 bucket, and builds a Machine Learning (ML) model to optimize product pricing.
 The ML models used include Linear Regression, Random Forest, and XGBoost.
 Key tasks include:

 Fetching product data from the Amazon API.
 Cleaning and preprocessing the data.
 Uploading the processed data to an Amazon S3 bucket.
 Building an ML pipeline for price prediction and optimization.
 Comparing model performances and visualizing results.

 Project Workflow

 1. Data Fetching
 File: api_fetch.py
 Fetches product data using the RapidAPI Amazon API.